endurantgames/cosmiclegends/src/skills.md

 Politician
 :   You're practiced at playing the system to influence the public.
+    Optionally, you can choose one or more political parties or political entities as specialties; if you do, add 1 die to any roll related to those specialties.

     - Roll [Politician]{.action}    to rile up a crowd.
     - Roll [Politician]{.adventure} to avoid answering direct questions.